-Play is a fantastic way to boost self-confidence in children.
-Play images their cognitive skills, promotes problems solving and creativity, and engages their self of independence and self-worth.
+Play is a fantastic way to boost children’s self-confidence.
+It engages their cognitive skills, promotes problem-solving and creativity, and promotes their sense of independence and self-worth.

-Although the “I can do it” phase of toddlerhood can be rough, it is an excellent opportunity for your child to exhibit independence and boost their confidence.
-However, resist the urge to step in and solve and do for your child because trial and error and failure are part of how learning happens!
+Although the “I can do it” phase of toddlerhood can be a challenge, this period is an excellent opportunity for your child to exhibit independence and for you to boost their confidence.
+So touch as it might be, resist the urge to step in and solve and do for your child because trial and error and failure are part of how learning happens!

 Play that Boost Self-Confidence

 All play has opportunities to boost self-confidence.
-But some types of play and games promote more independence than others or that play to your child’s skills.
+However, some types of play and games promote more independence than others.
+And, you can use purposeful play to enhance your child’s skills.

-Open-ended play like blocks, bristle blocks, LEGOs (brick blocks), magnet tiles, art, music, dramatic play, sensory, and science and discovery create a multitude of opportunities to explore, create, and problem-solve.
+Open-ended play, such as blocks, bristle blocks, LEGOs (brick blocks), magnet tiles, art, music, dramatic play, sensory play, and science and discovery, creates a multitude of opportunities to explore, create, and problem-solve.
 Because open-ended toys and play have no “right” or “wrong” way to use them, your child’s play is free to be expansive, and the sky’s the limit regarding creativity.

 When your child is engaged in free play, avoid telling them or teaching them how to use the toys.
 Instead, allow them to experiment and explore freely.
 If your child encounters a problem, coach them to solve it, but don’t do it for them.

-For example, if they are stacking blocks and the blocks continue to fall each time the 4th block is placed on top, you could say something like, “Hmmm, each time you put that 4th block on top, it falls, do you think there’s another way you could stack the blocks?”
+For example, if they are stacking blocks and the blocks continue to fall each time the fourth block is placed on top, you could say something like, “Hmmm, each time you put that fourth block on top, it falls.
+Do you think there’s another way you could stack the blocks?”

-Encouraging your child to solve a problem on their own will provide a massive boost of self-confidence once they solve it!
+Encouraging your child to solve a problem on their own will boost self-confidence once they solve it!

 Questions to promote problem-solving: